-The allotment shop is open every Sunday 10.00am to 12.00am from February through to end of July
+The shop is open every Sunday 10.00am to 12.00am from February through to end of July.

 Canes - 8ft, 6ft, 5ft, 4ft, 3ft, 2ft and 18".

-Labels, pea & bean netting, Phosphogen plant food, tomato feed and slug killer.
+Labels, pea & bean netting, Phosphogen plant food, tomato feed, slug killer and Ant killer.

 Coated garden wire, raffia, twine/string, cable ties, multipurpose bag, Miracle Grow, children's gloves and cotton grip gloves ,